henro25/simple-chat/docs/protocol.md

 ---

+## Protocol Versions

+- **Custom Protocol (String)**:
+  Uses protocol version **1.0**.
+All messages following the custom protocol are sent as plain strings using the format detailed above.

+- **JSON Protocol**:
+  Uses protocol version **2.0**.
+Messages are sent in JSON format as described below.
+The parsing is extremely similar to custom protocol.

+---

 ## Error Codes

 When an error occurs, the server uses specific numeric codes to represent common issues.
 Here are the error codes along with their meanings: